AgencyMind/ComfyUI-Satori/web/docs/WhyDidItBreak.md

-# why did i break?
+# why did it break?

 Diagnostic node that tells you what's actually happening to your image data when workflows start acting weird.